J&J Medical Connect

 • No cases of suicidal ideation were reported in the CAPLYTA 42 mg group.

-A randomized, double‑blind, placebo‑controlled, multicenter, phase 3 study (study 301) evaluated the efficacy and safety of CAPLYTA in patients with schizophrenia.3
+Correll et al (2020)13 conducted a randomized, double‑blind, placebo‑controlled, multicenter, phase 3 study (Study 301) that evaluated the efficacy and safety of CAPLYTA in patients with schizophrenia.3

 • Patients were randomized (1:1:1) to receive lumateperone 28 mg (n=150), CAPLYTA 42 mg (n=150), or placebo (n=149) for 4 weeks.
 A safety follow-up occurred 2 weeks after the end of treatment period.